saraeloop/noesis/ROADMAP.md

 - ✅ Prompt provenance v1.1 (experimental, opt-in) shipped with schema/modes/tests.
 - ✅ Minimal-mode deterministic goldens + replay comparator (`diagnostics replay`); veto scenario determinism covered in tests.
 - ✅ ADR-001 Accepted; session API documented.
-- ⚠️ Determinism drill: CI replay gate still needed (golden/regression wired into CI).
+- ✅ Determinism drill: CI replay gate wired (`determinism-replay.yml` runs `replay_gate.py` on PR/push).
-- ⚠️ Session GA proof: threading/ownership/reentrancy tests added; keep them enforced in CI.
+- ✅ Session GA proof: threading/ownership/reentrancy tests added; keep them enforced in CI.
-- ⚠️ Real LLM example missing: no checked-in live-model run that passes replay.
+- ✅ Real LLM example: checked-in live-model run replays offline (NO_DRIFT).
+LLM golden uses sanitized inputs and stores only minimal replay data required for determinism (no secrets, hash-only mode available).

-### v1.0.0 — Definition of Done (Remaining Work)
+### v1.0.0 — Definition of Done (All Met ✅)

 Noēsis v1.0.0 is considered **complete** when all of the following are true:

-1. **Determinism Drill is a CI Gate**
+1. **Determinism Drill is a CI Gate** ✅
    - A vetoed episode golden is checked in (non-minimal mode).
    - `noesis diagnostics replay` is wired into CI to replay goldens and fail on drift across `summary.json`, `state.json`, `events.jsonl`, and `manifest.json`.

-2. **NoesisSession GA is Verified, Not Just Documented**
+2. **NoesisSession GA is Verified, Not Just Documented** ✅
    - Threading / ownership / reentrancy tests for `NoesisSession` are present and run in CI (parallel sessions, reuse semantics, no global state leaks).
    - ADR-001 remains Accepted and matches the behaviour enforced by these tests.

-3. **Real LLM Example Has a Passing Golden**
+3. **Real LLM Example Has a Passing Golden** ✅
    - At least one checked-in example uses a real LLM-backed agent/graph, emits the full artifact suite, and its recorded run passes the determinism replay gate in CI.

 Once these three conditions are met, the Noēsis runtime and artifact model are considered **v1.0.0-complete**.
 Further work (curriculum runner, dashboards, expanded prompt provenance, etc.) is tracked under v1.1+ and is not blocking GA.